 Under common law, if you suffer an injury or illness, your employment is protected for 52 weeks (1 year).
-Your employer is obliged to hold your pre-injury role or a similar position that provides the same rights and entitlements.
+Your employer is required to hold your pre-injury role or a similar position that provides the same rights and entitlements.

 Written by Shine Lawyers.
-Last modified: July 22, 2020.
+Last modified: August 5, 2021.